-Italian-born and Swiss-raised, Luciano was awarded a Swiss state scholarship, obtained diplomas in Piano Performance from the Konstanz Music Conservatory in Germany and went on to graduate Magna Cum Laude in Film Scoring & Songwriting from Berklee College of Music in Boston.
+Italian-born and Swiss-raised, Luciano began playing music by ear very early on before being awarded a Swiss state scholarship and going on to graduate Magna Cum Laude in Film Scoring & Songwriting from Berklee College of Music in Boston.

 Relocating to Los Angeles, Luciano studied contemporary composition at Cal State Northridge, obtaining a Master of Music in Modern Classical Composition.
 He has since scored numerous films, including the multi-award winning underwater series “Water Colours” for National Geographic Television, “Kali Ma” and “No Asylum: The Untold Chapter of Anne Frank's Story" in collaboration with filmmaker Paula Fouce and Oscar winner Maria Florio.

-A classical music background, love for rock/pop and a passion for new musical landscapes enable him to effectively compose and orchestrate to picture, capturing the essence of a film with a tailor-made and emotive score.
-His instruments include piano, keyboard, accordion, and saxophone.
-He is also fluent in English, Italian, German and French.
+A classical music background, love for rock/pop and a passion for new musical sonorities enable him to effectively compose and orchestrate to picture, capturing the essence of a film with a tailor-made and emotive score.
+His instruments include piano, keys and accordion.
+He is also fluent in English, Italian and German.

-When he isn't composing at the piano or in the studio, Luc continues to compose while mountain or road biking, running, playing video games or just shopping.
-This is a result of the 'musician's curse', whereby half of his brain is constantly analyzing background music and noticing, shifting and rearranging everyday noise into music.
+When he isn't composing at the piano or in the studio, Luc continues to compose while biking, running, playing video games or just shopping.
+This is a result of the 'musician's curse,' whereby half of his brain is constantly analyzing background music and noticing, shifting and rearranging everyday noise into music.